NEAR-Edu/near-certification-tools/data-contract/README.md

 See [`src/metadata.rs`](src/metadata.rs).
 The 'memo' field at the root (outer) level of [sample_mint.json](sample_mint.json) can be null because its value currently does not get used.

-In token_metadata, 'title', 'description', and 'issued_at' are the only fields we will use.
+In `token_metadata`, 'title', 'description', and 'issued_at' are the only fields we will use.

-Please change the `program` under the `certification_metada` in the `sample_mint.json` or change it while minting a certificate, with one of the followings:
+Please ensure that the value for `program` in `certification_metadata` matches the prefix of one of the SVG files in `web-app/public/certificate-backgrounds/`.

-- Analyst
-- Architect
-- Designer
-- Developer
-- Entrepreneur
-- Instructor
-- Security

 ---